followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/01 Link Modules/30 Use RequireJS.md

-1. Install [RequireJS](http://requirejs.org/) and DevExtreme in your application folder.
+1. Install <a href="http://requirejs.org/" target="_blank">RequireJS</a> and DevExtreme in your application folder.

         npm install requirejs devextreme

-1. Use the [RequireJS conversion tool](http://requirejs.org/docs/commonjs.html#autoconversion) to convert the DevExtreme modules from CommonJS to AMD and save them in the **devextreme_amd** directory:
+1. Use the <a href="http://requirejs.org/docs/commonjs.html#autoconversion" target="_blank">RequireJS conversion tool</a> to convert the DevExtreme modules from CommonJS to AMD and save them in the **devextreme_amd** directory:

         npx r_js -convert node_modules/devextreme devextreme_amd